-5 Reasons Why You Might One Day Regret Not Having Your Wedding Dress Preserved
+5 Reasons You May One Day Regret Not Having Your Wedding Dress Cleaned & Preserved

 The top reason why most brides don’t have their wedding dress cleaned and preserved after their wedding day isn’t because of cost or the difficulty of the process.
 Instead, it simply comes down to a matter of innocent procrastination.
 We’ve all been guilty of this in one way or another.
 Life gets busy, you and the love of your life are charting a new course together and your wedding dress ends up in a cheap plastic bag at the back of the closet.
 It becomes an item on your “I know I need to, and someday I’ll get to it…” list that ends up getting pushed lower and lower as furniture buying, holiday trips, and wonderful little additions to your family fill up your to-do lists.